Kolmogorov-size particles in homogeneous and isotropic turbulence: Conclusion

 \section{Conclusion}

 We have investigated by direct numerical simulations the fluid-solid interaction of suspensions of Kolmogorov-size spherical particles moving in homogeneous isotropic turbulence.
 The work is based on both interface-resolved (PR-DNS) and one-way-coupled point-particle (PP-DNS) direct numerical simulations.
 In PR-DNS the presence of the particles is dealt with the immersed boundary method introduced by \cite{hori-rosti-takagi-2022}.
 In PP-DNS the motion of the particles is described by solving the complete Maxey-Riley-Gatignol equation \citep{maxey-riley-1983,gatignol-1983}, including the time-history Basset term and the Fax\'en correction.
 The objective of the study is twofold.
 On one side, we aim to shed light on how Kolmogorov-size particles influence the organisation of the velocity fluctuations.
-Few work have indeed considered particles with $D_p/\eta \approx 1$ due to the intrinsic complexity of the problem: in experiments it requires the access to sub-Kolmogorov measurements, and in simulations it requires an extremely fine grid with a resulting prohibitive computational cost.
+Few work have indeed considered particles with $D_p/\eta \approx 1$ at a Reynolds number that is large enough to ensure a separation of scales due to the intrinsic complexity of the problem: in experiments it requires the access to sub-Kolmogorov measurements, and in simulations it requires an extremely fine grid with a resulting prohibitive computational cost.
 On the other side, we aim to assess the limits of the one-way-coupled PP-DNS that, despite the large number of works present in literature, have not been completely addressed yet.
-For this reason, we consider a portion of the parameter space that is on the edge of the range of validity of the one-way coupled point-particle models \citep[see][]{brandt-coletti-2022}.
+For this reason, we consider a portion of the parameter space that is on the edge of the range of validity of the one-way-coupled point-particle models \citep[see][]{brandt-coletti-2022}.
 The micro-scale Reynolds number is $Re_\lambda \approx 140$, being large enough to ensure a proper separation of scales.
 The volume fraction of the suspension has been set to the small values of $\Phi_V=10^{-5}$ and $\Phi_V = 10^{-3}$ to guarantee that the backreaction of the solid phase on the carrier flow is low.
 Two solid-to-fluid density ratios are considered, i.e. $\rho_p/\rho_f = 5$ and $\rho_p/\rho_f = 100$, to investigate the role of inertia.